 Want to learn how to change a tap washer and fix a leaking tap?
 Stick to the end to know more about tap washers and how you can change them.

-The sound of dripping water coming out of the faucet is one of the sings signalling you need a tap washer replacement.
-This sound keeps people awake all night and is a common bathroom plumbing problem faced by Sydney residents.
+The sound of dripping water coming out of the faucet is one of the signs signalling you need a tap washer replacement.
+This sound keeps people awake all night and is a common plumbing problem that comes after blocked drains in Sydney.

 Dripping water may be the first annoying thing you may encounter.
 While your water bill would be second.
 It is found through various research that more than 20% of all household water is lost due to leaks.

 Now, 20% may not be a significant addition to the water bill.
 However, water is a valuable resources and it is best to conserve it at any cost.
 Dripping taps can also invite moulds and is associated with health risks.